 Amanda is a first-year social work student.
 She graduated with a BS in Psychology and Exercise Science from Eastern University.
 Amanda is primarily interested in doing macro work to improve access to mental health care, but she also plans to pursue clinical licensure.
 She spends as much of her free time as possible with her cat and can often be found knitting.

 Deborah joined USGA in the fall of 2017.
-She is a first-year student pursuing her Masters of Social Work focusing on Community Advocacy and Social Policy.
+She is a first-year student pursuing her Master of Social Work degree focusing on Community Advocacy and Social Policy.
 Deborah is a member of OASIS (Organization of African-American Students in Social Work) on the event committee.
-Deborah is also a servant, warrior, and advocate for older homeless youth.
+Deborah also is a servant, warrior, and advocate for older homeless youth.